The Thakhek Loop in Laos is a one-of-a-kind, off-the-beaten-path 220 mile (350 km) adventure in Central Laos.

 Recommended Thakhek Loop Itineraries

-We completed the 350 km Thakhek Loop in four days, including an 80 km roundtrip side trip to amazing Konglor Cave.
+On our first trip, we completed the 350 km Thakhek Loop in four days, including an 80 km roundtrip side trip to Kong Lor Cave.
+At the time, three days seemed to be the norm for this adventure.

-Now that the road surface along the route is almost completely sealed, I still recommend to riders to do themselves a favor and budget 4-5 days for the adventure — take the side paths, explore the villages, and enjoy the ride!
+Now that the road surface along the route is sealed, we still recommend to riders to do themselves a favor and budget 5 days for this adventure—take the side paths, explore the villages, and enjoy the ride!
+For those who just don’t have the extra time, we’ve also included a 3-day itinerary as well.

 Thakhek Loop in 5 Days